aous-al-salek/MFA-Call-Code-Reader/README.md

 ## Getting Started

-This program takes an alpha-numeric code as an argument and plays mp3 files corresponding to the letters and numbers of the code.
+This program takes an alpha-numeric code as a singular argument without white-spaces and plays mp3 files corresponding to the letters and numbers of the code.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>